 Chancery and Bishops' Collections

-The Archdiocesan Archives houses personal papers and photographs of all former Cardinals (Mundelein, Stritch, Meyer, Cody, and Bernardin), as well as smaller collections for Archbishops Feehan and Quigley, and Bishops Duggan and Foley, are all processed and available to researchers.
+The personal papers, archdiocesan business records, and photograph collections of Cardinals Mundelein, Stritch, Meyer, Cody, as well as smaller collections for Archbishops Feehan and Quigley, and Bishops Duggan and Foley, are all processed and available to researchers.
 The public writings and photographs of Cardinal Bernardin are also processed.
 Bishop William Quarter’s diary (finished by Bishop Van de Velde) is available on microfilm and in hard copy.
-Personal and working papers are also available for Bishop Bernard J. Sheil, William J. Onahan, Rev. David C. Fulmer (Superintendent of the Archdiocesan School Board), Bishop Peter J. Muldoon (Auxiliary Bishop of Chicago, Bishop of Rockford), and Msgr.
+Personal and business papers are also available for Bishop Bernard J. Sheil, William J. Onahan, Rev. David C. Fulmer (Superintendent of the Archdiocesan School Board), Bishop Peter J. Muldoon (Auxiliary Bishop of Chicago, Bishop of Rockford), and Msgr.
 Charles N. Meter (Secretary of the Commission for Sacred Music, President of the American Federation of Pueri Cantores, and director of several diocesan choirs).
 Files from bishops, chancellors, vicars general, and other decision-makers within the Archdiocese can also be found in the Madaj Collection (1675-1928) or the Chancery Correspondence Files (1929-1958).
 The business records of Cardinal Bernardin's will be open to researchers in 2021, and Cardinal George's will be open in 2040 - 25 years after their respective deaths.

 Parish and School Collections